ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

-measurement is not interested in people's individual responses but rather in aggregated data (e.g., how many users visit URL X), but conventional methods require collecting individual responses and then aggregating it, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
+measurement is not interested in people's individual responses but rather in aggregated data (e.g., how many users visit URL X), but conventional methods require collecting individual responses and then aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.

 New cryptographic techniques such as Prio and Heavy Hitters address